 Childbirth is a delicate process, and healthcare providers should be highly skilled and aware of the potential risks before engaging in any birthing procedures.
 Some of the most common birth injuries are the result of healthcare providers using improper or negligent procedures.

 Some common birth injuries are:

-Brain hemorrhages, jaundice, general nerve damage and hematomas are also all common birth injuries related to medical malpractice.
-If you believe your baby experienced a birth injury, contact the experienced Philadelphia birth injury lawyers at the Law Office of Jared S. Zafran to discuss your case.
+Brain hemorrhages, jaundice, general nerve damage, and hematomas are also all common birth injuries related to medical malpractice.
+If you believe your baby experienced a birth injury, contact the experienced Philadelphia birth injury lawyers at The Law Office of Jared S. Zafran, LLC to discuss your case.

 There are many causes of birth injuries and can vary from missed diagnoses to outright improper techniques and procedures being used that injure the child or mother.

 - Missed Diagnosis: Some healthcare providers fail to make a critical diagnosis of either the child or mother’s health during the birth process, which can result in dangerous complications that put both lives at risk.
 These commonly include infections that are easily passed from mother to child.